 Donald P. Speer, M.D. earned his undergraduate degree from Stanford University.
 He graduated from medical school at the University of Southern California at Los Angeles in 1966 and did his internship at the University of California Hospital in Los Angeles.

 He spent a year in subspecialty training as a Fellow in Pediatric Orthopedics at the Children's Memorial Hospital, Northwestern University School of Medicine in Chicago under the guidance of Dr. Mihran Tachdjian.
-Dr. Speer is board certified by the American Board of Orthopedic Surgery.

-He is a member of the American Academy of Orthopedic Surgeons and a fellow of the American College of Surgeons as well as a member of the prestigious American Orthopedic Association and the Orthopedic Research Society.
-In addition, he is a member of the Pediatric Orthopedic Society of North America, a professional organization open only to those orthopedic surgeons whose practice consists of at least 75% children.
+He was a member of the American Academy of Orthopedic Surgeons and a fellow of the American College of Surgeons as well as a member of the prestigious American Orthopedic Association and the Orthopedic Research Society.
+In addition, he was a member of the Pediatric Orthopedic Society of North America, a professional organization open only to those orthopedic surgeons whose practice consists of at least 75% children.

-Dr. Speer has been involved in both basic science and clinical research, giving presentations at national and international meetings on topics ranging from pediatric hip surgery to the pathogenesis of hemophilic arthropathy.
-He has continued the development and use of calcium sulfate pellets (plaster of Paris) as a bone graft substitute, research that was pioneered by his mentor, Dr. Leonard Peltier.
+Dr. Speer had been involved in both basic science and clinical research, giving presentations at national and international meetings on topics ranging from pediatric hip surgery to the pathogenesis of hemophilic arthropathy.
+He continued the development and use of calcium sulfate pellets (plaster of Paris) as a bone graft substitute, research that was pioneered by his mentor, Dr. Leonard Peltier.

-Dr. Speer's research interests include morphogenetic control mechanisms on skeletal development, the biomechanics of the growth plate, collagen fiber architecture of connective tissues, polarized light microscopy assessment of organic molecular organization, and the embryology and mechanisms of congenital musculoskeletal deformities.
+Dr. Speer's research interests included morphogenetic control mechanisms on skeletal development, the biomechanics of the growth plate, collagen fiber architecture of connective tissues, polarized light microscopy assessment of organic molecular organization, and the embryology and mechanisms of congenital musculoskeletal deformities.

-Dr. Speer has published numerous articles in peer reviewed journals and textbooks.
-He is the recipient of the John Charnley Award for "original and innovative research, clinical or basic, in diseases of the hip" by The Hip Society, a national organization for orthopedic surgeons for his article, "Experimental Epiphysiolysis: Etiologic Models of Slipped Capital Femoral Epiphysis."
+Dr. Speer published numerous articles in peer reviewed journals and textbooks.
+He was the recipient of the John Charnley Award for "original and innovative research, clinical or basic, in diseases of the hip" by The Hip Society, a national organization for orthopedic surgeons for his article, "Experimental Epiphysiolysis: Etiologic Models of Slipped Capital Femoral Epiphysis."

 Donald P. Speer, M.D., specialized in pediatric orthopedics and musculoskeletal oncology